 - President James Buchanan’s Grave Visit the final resting place of America’s 15th president, James Buchanan.
 His grave is located within Woodward Hill Cemetery in the southern part of downtown Lancaster.
 Find out more about visiting his grave in our article about his home, Wheatland.

 - Intercourse Pretzel Factory Intercourse Pretzel Factory is one of few companies to still hand twist their hard pretzels.
 Get a quick tour of their factory and a chance to twist a pretzel of your own.
-Plan your tour at Intercourse Pretzel Factory.
+Plan your tour at Intercourse Pretzel Factory. *Please note the factory has closed but will be left here for posterity.

 - Long’s Park The intersection of Harrisburg Pike and Route 30 is the unassuming home of Long’s Park.
 The city park’s 80 acres contain a petting zoo, duck-filled pond, fitness trail, sand volleyball, and one of the best playgrounds Lancaster County has to offer.
 For more information about the park and its events, go to the Longs Park Amphitheater Foundation.